-Event though the active checking model is most used, one alternative is passive checking.
+Even though the active checking model is the most widely used, one alternative is passive checking.

 Unlike with active checking, in passive checking it's not up to the monitoring system performing checks.
 Instead, it's up to the monitored device to periodically contacting the monitoring system and report its status.